 Haddon Greenhouse, open from mid-October through mid-May, provides a place for residents to overwinter their potted plants.

 Once in the greenhouse, the care of the plants is up to the individual residents.
 Materials are provided for tending, fertilizing, and repotting plants.
 The chairs oversee the running of the greenhouse, including the intake of residents' plants.
 The greenhouse also provides a wonderful place for all members of the Medford Leas community to visit.

-The Lumberton Trails and Site Committee volunteers assist the Medford Leas Administration by maintaining the trails, repairing walking bridges, "mucking out" the creek, and leading nature walks.
-One member updates the community about new growth in the Meadow, and another oversees the plantings in the Community Garden.
+The Lumberton Trails and Site Committee volunteers maintain

+the trails, repair walking bridges, "muck out" the creek for canoes and kayaks, lead nature walks, track plant growth in the meadow, and oversee the Community Garden.

 The Plant Sale takes place the week before Mothers Day in the main parking lot carport, which gives the event a farm stand atmosphere.
 Offered are bedding plants, potted flowers, hanging baskets, vegetables, herbs and often some surprises.
 The sale affords our residents the opportunity to purchase a variety of plants right on campus, which is especially convenient for those with mobility or transportation issues.
 Funds raised from the sales allow the Plant Sale Committee to make generous gifts to the Employee Appreciation Fund and the Resident Assistance Fund.

 The Woodlands/Trails Group meets on the first Tuesday of every month at 9 a.m. in the Lois Forrest Nature Center.
 The group